Comprehensive Behavioral Diagnostics

 If you suspect your child displays autistic signs and symptoms, HealthCall Behavioral Services has several programs for the assessment and diagnosis of autism spectrum disorder for children 16 months through 16 years of age.

 Diagnosis for Children and Adolescents

-Our clinical team is comprised of a board-certified pediatrician, a child psychologist, a speech and language pathologist, and licensed clinical social workers.
+Our clinical team is comprised of board-certified pediatricians, a child psychologist, speech and language pathologists, and family nurse practitioners.
 Our assessment methods are efficient and allow for in-depth, individualized assessment and detailed recommendations.
-All testing occurs in a single day with same-day results delivery upon request.
-A formal written diagnostic report is available within one week of testing.
+All testing occurs in a single day.
+Test results, including a formal written diagnostic report, are available within one week of testing.
 Our clinicians are skilled in diagnosing learning differences and disabilities as well as other developmental disorders.

 Autism Spectrum Disorder (ASD)